Approval and Community Infrastructure Designation

-- Initial consultation with stakeholders The IAR is released for consultation during which time we will accept appropriately made submissions commenting on the IAR.
+- Initial consultation with stakeholders The IAR is released for consultation during which time we'll accept appropriately made submissions commenting on the IAR.

 - Preparation of a Final IAR The IAR will be updated to account for issues raised in the first round of consultation - any changes made to the proposed corridor alignment will be outlined in this report.

-- Second consultation with stakeholders The Final IAR will be released for a second round of public consultation; we will accept appropriately made submissions commenting on the Final IAR.
+- Second consultation with stakeholders The Final IAR will be released for a second round of public consultation, we'll accept appropriately made submissions commenting on the Final IAR.

 - Preparation of a Final Assessment Report (FAR) The Final Assessment Report - which forms the basis for our request for Community Infrastructure Designation - will include a copy of all submissions received.
 Respective responses to the second round of public consultation will be submitted for consideration under the Sustainable Planning Act 2009.

-- Final Assessment Report (FAR) submitted We will submit the FAR for consideration under the Sustainable Planning Act 2009.
+- Final Assessment Report (FAR) submitted We'll submit the FAR for consideration under the Sustainable Planning Act 2009.

 When satisfied with our proposal, the Minister will designate the corridor for the project and approve it for construction.